hathach/tinyusb/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error

 **Log & screenshots**
 If applicable, add screenshots and TinyUSB's log to help explain your problem.
 To enable logging, add `LOG=2` to your make command if building with stock examples or set `CFG_TUSB_DEBUG=2` in your tusb_config.h.
+More information can be found at [example's readme](/examples/readme.md)